David Cory (author): Early life

 Cory was born in Oyster Bay, Long Island, New York on October 26, 1872.
 His parents were David Magie Cory and Ellen Monroe.
 He was a descendant of John Cory, one of the original European settlers of Southold, Long Island in 1640.

-While attending school in Englewood, New Jersey he would write compositions about forest animals.
+When he was twelve he moved to Englewood, New Jersey to live with his grandparents, Mr. and Mrs. George Munroe.
+His grandfather was a stockbroker.
+Cory attended the English and Classical School in Englewood.
+While at school he wrote compositions about forest animals.

 In 1899 Cory became a stockbroker.
 When his two sons were old enough to understand stories, he began to make up bedtime stories for them.

 "Oh, yes," he would say, when they asked for a tale, "this morning Lady Robin came to my window; fresh from the ‘Friendly Forest'," or "This morning, oh so early, little Miss Southwind, blown to our city in a cloud of snowflakes, told me she had visited the 'Friendly Forest' last night."
 And then the story would unravel itself, until the quaint little animals, each endowed with a name and personality, would array themselves in the minds of the children, and the end would come when "Mr. Lucky Lefthindfoot" would stop his "Luckymobile" to let pass a chain of busy ants on their way to school.

 He wrote down his stories and turned them into homemade books for his boys.
 Neighborhood children would borrow the books, and they became so popular that a friend suggested he find a publisher for his work so that all children could enjoy what he wrote.
 Cory took fourteen of his stories to an editor, who accepted them for publication.
 For a time he was a stockbroker from 9:30 a.m. to 4:30 p.m. and wrote children’s stories during the evenings, on Sundays and holidays.
 Then he gave up his day job, and became a full-time writer.